AusDTO/gov-au-alpha/_posts/test-pages/2015-01-01-style-guide-page.markdown

 title:  "Styleguide"
 description: This is the style guide for the prototype release of gov.au
 categories: test-pages
-screen_help: "This is an example of what a screen help message would look like."
+screen_help: "<p>This is an example of what a screen help message would look like.</p>"
 include_on_homepage: true
 ---